top of page

 • Hard to know when to retire cord

-• Inconsistent performance because of variables inherit to using friction hitches
+• Inconsistent performance because of variables inherent to friction hitches

 • Slow to install or uninstall